 'I'm like a bird, I'll only fly away.
 I don't know where my soul is, I don't know where my home is.'

-For a great guide on the practicalities of shaping the place you live into something that feels more like home, get a copy of Apartment Therapy: The Eight-Step Home Cure by Maxwell Gillingham-Ryan or check out apartmenttherapy.com.
+For a great guide on the practicalities of shaping the place you live into something that feels more like home, get a copy of Apartment Therapy: The Eight-Step Home Cure by Maxwell Gillingham-Ryan or check out apartmenttherapy.com, the website he started.

 Photo: Lee Carson